badsami/logs/README.md

 - I like experimenting and understanding what it takes to build even the most simple things
 - I'm usually using only a small subset of features from the `printf`'s family of functions
 - This small library provides me with clearer, more explicit control over logs and their outputs
 - I avoid using the C standard library and Windows C runtime, which often incur hidden performance hits or perform operations I don't need, and increase executable size significantly for small tools/libraries.
-Using the C runtime, compiling this library (`example.c` included) with `build.bat` results in a 106.5 KB executable.
-Without the C runtime, the executable shrinks down to 5.5 KB.
-The former can't fit into the L1 cache of an [Intel's Lion Cove](https://en.wikipedia.org/wiki/Lion_Cove#L0) CPU nor in that of an [AMD's Zen 5](https://en.wikipedia.org/wiki/Zen_5#L1) CPU, both from 2024.
-The latter could fit in the L1 cache of an [Intel's i486](https://en.wikipedia.org/wiki/I486#Differences_between_i386_and_i486) CPU from 1989 or in that of an [AMD's K6](https://en.wikipedia.org/wiki/AMD_K6#Models) CPU from 1997.
+  - Using WIndows C runtime, compiling this library (`example.c` included) with `build.bat` results in a 106.5 KB executable.
+It cannot fit into the L1 instruction cache of an [Intel's Lion Cove](https://en.wikipedia.org/wiki/Lion_Cove#L0) CPU nor in that of an [AMD's Zen 5](https://en.wikipedia.org/wiki/Zen_5#L1) CPU, both from 2024
+  - Without the C runtime, the executable shrinks down to 5.5 KB, meaning it could fit in the L1 cache of an [Intel's i486](https://en.wikipedia.org/wiki/I486#Differences_between_i386_and_i486) CPU from 1989 or in that of an [AMD's K6](https://en.wikipedia.org/wiki/AMD_K6#Models) CPU from 1997.
 Isn't that incredible?

 ### Why support Windows only?
 This is the operating system I'm most familiar with, and Wine makes it easy to run code targeted at Windows on Linux.
+But I'm interested in making this little library available on Linux too

 ### `s32`? `u64`?
 See [`types.h`](types.h).